ravendevteam/alternet/README.md

 **Logging.**
 - Implementations MUST support privacy-preserving logs that store only transcript hashes and error codes; no payloads.

-These parameters are normative and directly affect wire-visible behavior; deviations render a node non‑compliant.
+These parameters are normative and directly affect wire-visible behavior; deviations render a node non-compliant.
 ## 19. Compliance Profiles

 - MINIMAL: L1, L2 (TLS), L3, L7.